 - 1. For the purpose of the requirements in Table 7.5.4 of the Rules, the following requirements are to be complied with: [See Rule] - (1) The use of the longitudinally or spirally welded pipes given in the Note (1) of the Table is to be in accordance with the relevant requirements in Pt 2, Ch 1, Sec 4 of the Rules. - (2) Fittings of type C independent tanks and process pressure vessels with the design pressure not exceeding 3.0MPa and design temperature of 0°C or more and nominal diameter less than 100A given in Note (1) may comply with the requirements of KS or other standards as deemed appropriate by the Society. - (3) The controlled rolling as a substitution for normalizing given in Note (4) may be of the temperature controlled rolling or Thermo-Mechanical Controlled Processing (TMCP).
-Also, the controlled rolling as a substitution for tempering and quenching may be of TMCP. - (4) For materials with the thickness of greater than $40 \, \mathrm{mm}$ and not more than $50 \, \mathrm{mm}$, the impact test is to be carried out at the temperature of -30°C. (2018) - 2.
+Also, the controlled rolling as a substitution for tempering and quenching may be of TMCP. - 2.
 The controlled rolling as a substitution for normalizing or tempering and quenching given in Note (4) of Table 7.5.5 of the Rules may be of TMCP.
 [See Rule] - 3.
-For the purpose of the requirements in Table 7.5.6 of the Rules, the following requirements are to be complied with: [See Rule] - (1) For the purpose of the requirements in Note (2) of the Table, aluminium alloy of 5083, austenitic stainless steel, 36 % nickel steel and 9 % nickel steel may be used at the design temperature up to 196°C. - (2) For the purpose of the requirements in Note (4) of the Table, 9% nickel steel greater than 25 mm and up to 40mm in thickness is to be in accordance with the requirements for 9% nickel
+For the purpose of the requirements in Table 7.5.6 of the Rules, the following requirements are to be complied with: [See Rule] - (1) For the purpose of the requirements in Note (2) of the Table, aluminium alloy of 5083, austenitic stainless steel, 36 % nickel steel and 9 % nickel steel may be used at the design temperature - (2) For the purpose of the requirements in Note (4) of the Table, 9% nickel steel greater than 25 mm and up to 40mm in thickness is to be in accordance with the requirements for 9% nickel